stenglein-lab/MIP_280A4_Fall_2022/exercises/download_exercise.md

    | tee cutadapt.log
 ```

 Note that using a `\` as the last character of a command line allows you to split commands over multiple lines.
+This can improve readability of long commands.

 Let's breakdown the [cutadapt options](https://cutadapt.readthedocs.io/en/stable/guide.html) that we used: